needle-mirror/com.unity.xr.oculus/Documentation~/com.unity.xr.oculus.md

 ### Fixed-Foveated Rendering (FFR)

 Quest and Quest 2 support [fixed-foveated rendering](https://developer.oculus.com/documentation/quest/latest/concepts/mobile-ffr/) to provide better performance for [pixel-fill limited](https://en.wikipedia.org/wiki/Fillrate) applications.
 Controlling the level of foveation is made available through APIs in the Oculus XR Plugin.

 FFR works best when rendering directly into the *eye textures* using the [foward rendering mode](https://docs.unity3d.com/Manual/RenderTech-ForwardRendering.html).  [*Deferred rendering* mode](https://docs.unity3d.com/Manual/RenderTech-DeferredShading.html), which is characterized by rendering into an intermediate render texture, is not recommended for use with FFR.
-This situation arises often when using the default *Universal Rendering Pipeline*, which included a blit operation by default at the end of the frame.
+This situation arises often when using the default *Universal Rendering Pipeline*, which includes a blit operation by default at the end of the frame.

 ### Vulkan

-Currently, using the Vulkan graphics API is supported in an experimental release and only for the Quest and Quest 2 platforms.
-The implementation supports multiview rendering and fixed-foveated rendering.
+As of Unity 2021.2, Vulkan support for Oculus Quest and Quest 2 is no longer considered experimental.
+The implementation supports multiview rendering and fixed-foveated rendering, and is only supported on Quest and Quest 2.

-To enable Vulkan, follow the steps below:
+In versions of Unity prior to 2021.2, Vulkan will be disabled by default.
+To enable Vulkan on those versions, follow the steps below:

 * Open the **Project Settings** window (menu: **Edit > Project Settings**), and select **Player**.
 * Under the **Android** settings, add and move **Vulkan** to the top of the list of **Graphic APIs** so that it is selected ahead of others.

-Note that unless otherwise modified, OpenGL ES 3.0 is the default graphics API used.
+Note that unless otherwise modified, OpenGL ES 3.0 is the default graphics API used in Unity versions prior to 2021.2.